steveklabnik/jujutsu-tutorial/src/hello-world/creating-new-changes.md

 Parent commit: yyrsmnoo ac691d85 hello world
 ```

-Nice, a clean working directory: all of our changes were made in `yyrsmnoo`, and
+Nice, a clean working copy: all of our changes were made in `yyrsmnoo`, and
 we're starting this change fresh.

 We now technically have a very primitive, but near-complete, workflow.
 That's